-Arbolus raises $6M from Fuel Ventures and Plug&Play to apply ML to expert knowledge – TechCrunch
+Arbolus raises $6M from Fuel Ventures and Plug and Play to apply ML to expert knowledge – TechCrunch

 Leveraging networks of “experts” online started out as a very manual online business.
 But it’s rapidly becoming more efficient as machine learning is applied to the whole business model.
-Indeed, in the UK alone $60bn is spent a year on using outside expertise.
-Large players in this space include GLG, Third Bridge, Guidepoint, and AlphaSights.
-And we saw recently that ProSapient has raised $18m for its SaaS platform for managing expert networks.
+Indeed, in the U.K. alone $60 billion is spent a year on using outside expertise.
+Large players in this space include GLG, Third Bridge, Guidepoint and AlphaSights.
+And we saw recently that proSapient has raised $18 million for its SaaS platform for managing expert networks.

-Now Barcelona-based Arbolus has raised a $6m funding round led by early-stage UK VC Fuel Ventures, in addition to Plug and Play, better known in Silicon Valley.
+Now Barcelona-based Arbolus has raised a $6 million funding round led by early-stage U.K. VC Fuel Ventures, in addition to Plug and Play Ventures, better known in Silicon Valley.

-The 3-year old startup claims it has seen a 7x growth YoY and now has offices in Barcelona and New York.
+The three-year old startup claims it has seen a 7x growth YoY and now has offices in Barcelona and New York.
 It’s also appointed Pau Beltran at CTO, who was formerly of Disney, eDreams, OneMind and others.

-Arbolus’ approach to ‘enterprise knowledge,’ as it’s known, is employing natural language processing and an AI backbone to its platform.
+Arbolus’ approach to “enterprise knowledge,” as it’s known, is employing natural language processing and an AI backbone to its platform.

-Whereas ProSapient uses technology to make expert sourcing more efficient, Arbolus captures recordings of expert interviews, transcribes them on its platform, and then shares that knowledge within companies’ networks that subscribe to the platform.
+Whereas proSapient uses technology to make expert sourcing more efficient, Arbolus captures recordings of expert interviews, transcribes them on its platform and then shares that knowledge within companies’ networks that subscribe to the platform.

 Companies using the platform pay fees to actually use the software, and use all of the toolsets that are on there.
 It also makes transaction fees when companies pay independent experts on its platform.